NetBSDfr/sailor/README.md

 Hello from inside the chroot!
 ```

+In this example, an [nginx][3] server is configured to act as a reverse proxy
+to a `nodejs` small web app.
+The application is started by the [pm2][7] process
+manager and listens on port 8080.
+This setup is based on [this great
+documentation][8] and automatize all the steps described.
 `node` source code can be found in `nginxphp/var/node` which you can `chown` to
 your own user and populate with the `node` code you want.